Premier Sports: History

-Viaplay Sports was formed in 2009 as Premier Sports by the Irish businessman Michael O'Rourke, a joint CEO and part owner of Setanta Sports and former director of Premium Sports.
+Premier Sports was formed in 2009 by the Irish businessman Michael O'Rourke, a joint CEO and part owner of Setanta Sports and former director of Premium Sports.
 The channel initially focused on broadcasting sporting events that had not been available in Great Britain since the collapse of Setanta Sports GB on 22 June 2009, and were not picked up by rival sports broadcasters ESPN and Sky Sports, but are available through Setanta in Ireland.
 The channel's management is made up of CEO O'Rourke, General Manager Richard Sweeney and Operations Director Richard Webb.